Meet EPIC's 2023 Board of Directors

 Moxie Alvarnaz (they/them)

 Moxie is a Queer Kanaka Maoli (Native Hawaiian) scholar and activist.
-As a master’s student of Humboldt State University’s Environment & Community program, Moxie examines the interactions between political economy, oppressive hierarchy, settler colonialism, and the environment.
+As a master’s student of Cal Poly Humboldt’s Environment & Community program, Moxie examines the interactions between political economy, oppressive hierarchy, settler colonialism, and the environment.
 Moxie has been involved in a variety of environmental and social movements, mutual aid organizing, and direct action.
 Currently, they are an organizer with Humboldt Mutual Aid, a grassroots disaster relief network based on the principles of solidarity.
 Moxie believes in the possibility of crafting revolutionary anti-colonial coalitions which reject green capitalist rationales.
 In 2020, Moxie was awarded the McCrone Graduate Fellowship in recognition of their research and service to social and environmental justice issues.
 They hold a bachelor’s degree in Sociology from Humboldt State University.

 Karen Maki (she/her)